InterSTEMDev/interstem.us/_posts/october2020blogs/2020-10-06-dangers-of-sitting.md

 <img src="{{ site.baseurl }}/images/writingTeam/Angela_Zhang.jpeg" width="170" style="float: left; margin-right: 30px; margin-bottom: 20px;"/>
 <div style="margin-bottom: 5%;">
 <span style="font-size: 30px; font-weight: 900;">Angela Zhang </span>
-<br>Angela Zhang is a rising junior at Beckman High School.
+<br>Angela Zhang is a junior at Beckman High School.
 She is an aspiring storyteller who hopes to make a profound impression on her audience with her writing.
 She is also a passionate cactus enthusiast and has a soft spot for cheesy puns.